About Tsarevets Castle

 In the 20th century significant restoration projects were undertaken at Tsarevets Castle, including the restoration of the Patriarch’s Palace and Baldwin’s Tower.

-Today, visitors can tour the castle complex and visit the restored Baldwin’s Tower from where there are great views of the locality.
-Sound and light shows are also held within Tsarevets Castle at certain times.
-This site also features as one of our Top 10 Bulgarian Tourist Attractions.
+Open between 8am and 7pm each day, visitors can tour the castle complex and visit the restored Baldwin’s Tower from where there are great views of the locality.
+Psychedelic sound and light shows are also held within Tsarevets Castle on certain evenings.